roynirmal/searchx-back-highlighting/README.md

 # SearchX Backend

 SearchX is a scalable collaborative search system being developed by [Lambda Lab](http://www.wis.ewi.tudelft.nl/projects/learning-analytics/) of [TU Delft](https://www.tudelft.nl/).
-It is based on [Pineapple Search](http://onlinelibrary.wiley.com/doi/10.1002/pra2.2016.14505301122/full) and is further developed to facilitate collaborative search and sensemaking.
+It is based on [Pineapple Search](http://onlinelibrary.wiley.com/doi/10.1002/pra2.2016.14505301122/full) and is further developed to facilitate search, active reading strategies and sensemaking.
 SearchX includes features that enable crowdsourced user studies on collaborative search, and is easily extensible for new research.

 The backend is responsible for fetching search requests to the search provider and managing the application's data.
 It is built on NodeJS and exposes its endpoints through [express](https://expressjs.com/) (API) and [socket.io](https://socket.io/) (Websockets).
-Use it together with the [SearchX Front End](https://github.com/roynirmal/searchx-front-highlighting) to get a web-based collaborative search interface.
+Use it together with the [SearchX Highlighting Front End](https://github.com/roynirmal/searchx-front-highlighting) to get a web-based search interface.

+## Highlight Backend
-**Note: This is the backend used for the publication *Note the Highlight: Incorporating Active Reading Tools in a Search as Learning Environment* (CHIIR21).
-It must be used together with any of the 4 possible frontend variants of the study (control, highlight, note, highlight+note)**
+This is the backend used for the publication *Note the Highlight: Incorporating Active Reading Tools in a Search as Learning Environment* (CHIIR21).
+It must be used together with with the specific [frontend](https://github.com/roynirmal/searchx-front-highlighting) that was also created for the study, where researchers can enable the Active Reading strategies evaluated: highlight, note-taking or both.
+This backend is based on the original [SearchX backend](https://github.com/felipemoraes/searchx-backend), but it has a completely different document rendering process: instead of showing the website with their complex styling, it is stripped down to black text on white background on a single column and images are left untouched - making highlighting easier to achieve and more impactful to the user.

+### SearchX Backend Integration
+SearchX is a modular system, so this highlight-specific backend will be integrated back into the original as a feature that can be enabled/disabled, in the first half of 2021.

 # Setup
 These instructions are for Ubuntu Linux.
 The steps can be adapted for all major platforms.
-See Docker below.
+For Docker see below.

 - Install [NodeJS](https://nodejs.org/en/) (at least version 8.0)
     ```